 Let's act like adults and put serious ideas on the table.

 Again, I am not saying that the GOP is always responsible.
 Nevertheless, President Obama is the president and he should set the example.

 Maybe President should tell the Democrats to watch that Tucson speech from a couple of years ago.

-Tags: NSA spying To share or post to your site, click on "Post Link".
+Tags: President Obama and civility To share or post to your site, click on "Post Link".
 Please mention / link to the My View by Silvio Canto, Jr. Thanks!